 Scripts for compilation:

-file name name of a Lua package to add to the binary
+file.lua name of a Lua package to add to the binary.

 Lua and Compilation options can not be mixed.